tally0818/HyperBand/README.md

 ![](/example.png)

- As you can see from the results of previous experiments, we are exploring various “exploration vs exploitation trade-offs”.
+ As you can see from the results of previous experiments, we are exploring various “n vs B/n trade-offs”.
 As a result, faster convergence is possible than Bayesian Optimization.
 Therefore, good performance can be achieved efficiently in environments where model tuning time is limited.
 However, in unrestricted environments, existing optimization techniques yield higher performance.

 This is because there is no exchange of information obtained when Hyperband pulls (train\_and\_return\_loss) each arm (configuration).
 To solve this, approaches such as BOHB exist.
 In my opinion, the attempt to incorporate Contextual Bandit also looks good.